 The Bank of Canada is the nation’s central bank.
-That was originally created to assist in the management of the country’s financial system and still serves as the sole distributor of bank notes.
+That was originally created to assist in the management of the country’s financial system and still serves as the sole distributor of banknotes.
 Their goal is to “promote the economic and financial welfare of Canada”.
 In other words, their job is to support the economy by ensuring that there is steady and slow growth.
 This means that Canadians aren’t negatively affected by any sudden fluctuations.
-The Bank helps guarantee a steady growth by using their four major areas of responsibility.
-These are monetary policy, financial system, currency, and funds management.
+The Bank helps guarantee steady growth by using their four major areas of responsibility.
+These are monetary policy, financial system, currency, and fund management.

 The Importance of The Bank of Canada

 Having a self-regulating monetary organization, like the Bank of Canada, allows for there to be a separation between the power to create money and the power to spend money.
 The Bank influences the supply of money that is circulating in the economy by using the framework of its monetary policy to help keep inflation predictable.
 The Bank of Canada also promotes safe and efficient financial systems that are both within Canada and internationally.
 As well as conducting transactions in support of their objectives.
 While the Bank does not play any part in the regulation of commercial banks, they provide effective fund management and central banking services for the Government of Canada.

 How the Bank of Canada Reacts to Inflation